 and is conserved on the D1-brane by a similar argument as above.
 On the D0-brane, the spatial momentum is not conserved.

 Let $\Psi$ be a stationary lump solution describing a D0-brane sitting at the origin of the spatial coordinate $x$.
 The sliding lump solution is

 First we apply the boost generator to make the D0-brane move with velocity $v$.
-At this stage, the D0-brane passes through the point $(x,t)=(0,0)$, as can be seen from \eq{LambdaT}.
-The translation generator further shifts the lump so that it passes through $x=x_0$ at $t=0$.
-Therefore, the phase space parameterized by the initial position $x_0$ and the velocity~$v$, as is expected for a classical particle.
+The D0-brane will then pass through the point $(x,t)=(0,0)$, as can be seen from \eq{LambdaT}.
+Second we apply the translation generator so that the lump passes through $x=x_0$ at $t=0$.
+Therefore we have a two dimensional phase space parameterized by the initial position $x_0$ and the initial velocity~$v$, as expected for a classical particle.
 We consider an explicit choice of stationary lump solution $\Psi$ later.